RKelln/5-directions/public/writing/neural_nets.md

 Conversely, overfitting can happen when there is too much capacity or too much training.
 Overfitting can be described as memorization of the training data rather than effective generalization.
 Instead of compressing the data into a smaller accurate representation, the model just stores the correct answer for every training data point.
 So for example, instead of recognizing the class of animal, dog vs cat, the model will only know if each training data image is a cat or dog, given an image it has never seen before it is unsure.

-CUT: Interestingly, empirical tests have shown that some large models trained beyond the start of overfitting can sometimes improve after a period of overfitting.

 ### Credits <!-- .element: class="attribution" -->
 * [Images by Khush Patel](https://towardsdatascience.com/overfitting-vs-underfitting-ddc80c2fc00d)